Walter C. Lanyon: History

 Little is known about Lanyon's personal life except that he was an Englishman of Cornish stock born in the United States in 1887.
 He was educated in the US, France, and England, and served as interpreter and foreign correspondent.
 For decades he traveled all over the world, investigating and studying the various presentations of Christian teachings.
 He traveled and lectured all over the world.
 His lectures were based, he said, "solely on the revelation of Jesus Christ."

 In addition to his books, Lanyon was credited with having written two light operas as well as several secular stories, plays and articles, all of which are now lost.
 This is also true of paintings he is said to have exhibited in Europe and the USA.

 Lanyon knew and communicated with Father Divine as documented in a letter between them.

-He knew and wrote a book called 'Abd Allah, Teacher, Healer in 1921, about Abdullah the mystic Ethiopian teacher who influenced many notable New Thought authors and educators.

 Lanyon died in California on July 4, 1967 at the age of 79.